Shuffle

 In terms of inhibiting growth, consider for example that developers are hesitant to commit significant resources to building products on proprietary Web2 platforms when a seemingly arbitrary rule-change by a centralized entity can destroy their business model overnight.

-As for concentrating wealth and power, consider that where a centralized entity has full control over, for instance, a widely used search algorithm, and where the inner workings of that algorithm are a closely guarded secret, there's significant potential for the centralized entity to not only optimize the algorithm towards extracting huge profits, but also towards influencing the flow of information itself.
+As for concentrating wealth and power, consider that where a centralized entity has full control over, for instance, a widely used search algorithm, and where the inner workings of that algorithm are a closely guarded secret, there is significant potential for the centralized entity to not only optimize the algorithm towards extracting huge profits, but also towards influencing the flow of information itself.

 By contrast, Web3 platforms are characterized by open access, decentralization, neutrality, and user ownership (see "Ethereum's key characteristics" above).
 By providing a space where everyone knows the rules, where the procedure for upgrading the platform is inclusive, and where participants stand to gain as the network grows, the theory is that growth can be supercharged while the benefits brought by internet technologies can be more widely distributed.

-Ethereum today
+Ethereum Today

 Read more: What is ETH used for?